openstate/create-openstate/README.md

 # Click on the 'Design kit' tab to see the components, layouts and examples
 ```

+## For production using Docker Compose
+see the folder templates/openstate.

 ## License
 [European Union Public Licence](LICENSE).